My Father, But Never My Dad.

 Why?

 Once again it was because both of us lived in fear of our mother.
-The fear of her impending wrath should she ever find out her sons had put their country before Jehovah.
+The fear of her impending wrath should she ever find out that her sons had put their country before Jehovah.
 My mother already had us both excused from Oh Canada and the Lord’s Prayer every morning at our school.
 Jehovah’s Witnesses do not stand for the national anthem of any country as their allegiance is to their God Jehovah and to Jehovah only.

 My mother had warned my brother and me to never stand for the national anthem, so we didn’t.

 That would be the final straw and my father had enough.
-He immediately drove us home and when my mother answered the door all he said was “I don’t know what you’ve done to these kids.”
+He immediately drove us back home and when my mother answered the door all he said was “I don’t know what you’ve done to these kids.”
 He then walked out of our building and out of my life.

 Again.

 And just like that there would be no more visiting my nanna and poppy in Aurora.
-I would never see my poppy again; he passed away in February of 1974 and is resting in the Aurora Cemetery.
+I would never see my poppy again; he passed away in February of 1974 and is now resting in the Aurora Cemetery.
 There would be no more parsnips, no more watching my Uncle Sandy play hockey.
 No more passing Bond Lake or driving under the railroad bridge.
 No more smelling like cigarette smoke or smelling poppy’s pipe.
 No more circuses or skating in the park.

 No more of anything with my father.

 After telling our mother what had happened that afternoon, she was very pleased that both my brother and I did not stand for Oh Canada.
-She was equally pleased we had not eaten burgers outside of our home.
+She was equally pleased that we had not eaten burgers outside of our home.
 More importantly she told us that Jehovah was pleased.
 I was quickly learning that pleasing Jehovah was the only thing that ever mattered to my mother.

-As time passed and without my father's support the three of us learned to make do with what we had.
-We had very little and our rent in the Jungle was always based on my mother’s income.
-She was now working part-time in the woman’s shoe dept. at the Eaton’s store in the Yorkdale Mall and she would also receive a monthly mother’s allowance cheque.
+She was now working part-time in the woman’s shoe dept. at the Eaton’s store in the Yorkdale Mall and she would also receive a monthly mother’s allowance welfare cheque.
 On occasion she was also given a bit of money from a wealthy 'brother' at the Kingdom Hall to help us make ends meet.
 My mother had even pawned her wedding ring to get some much needed extra cash and she never complained, but instead just played the hand she was dealt.
 My mother by no means was a winner, but she was not a loser either.

 My mother was a survivor.